stevencombs/retrocombs.github.io/_posts/2016/2016-12-01-book-review-lego-christmas-ornaments.md

 ![][image-2]

 The traditionally bound book includes imaging inside the front and back covers to highlight the models inside.
 The glossy pages can make it difficult to review details while building; however,  that same gloss gives the book a premium feel while browsing.
-All-in-all, the book is the perfect size and feel that lend themselves well to the tagline on the back of the book, "Merry Brickmas!"
+The book is the perfect size.
+It lends itself well to the tagline on the back of the book, "Merry Brickmas!"
 You can't help but want to browse and review this book.

 # Contents
 The book, while small in size, is packed with ideas to make your LEGO holiday celebration festive.
 The intro is short.
 A single contents page follows.
 Chris includes 15 builds ranging from heavily holiday influenced *Christmas Tree* and *Present* to more non-holiday related builds such as *Computer* and *Burger*.